cv-library/cv-library.github.io/_posts/2017-12-24-retrospective.md

 something we can do more of next year.

 For now, thank you for reading!
-If you have any feedback or questions, drop us an email - the address is ot the foot of the page.
+If you have any feedback or questions, drop us an email - the address is at the foot of the page.